abema/go-mp4/README.md

 ### Reading

-You can parse MP4 file as follows:
+You can visit to boxes(atoms) included in MP4 file by depth-first, using [ReadBoxStructure](https://pkg.go.dev/github.com/abema/go-mp4#ReadBoxStructure) or [ReadBoxStructureFromInternal](https://pkg.go.dev/github.com/abema/go-mp4#ReadBoxStructureFromInternal).

 ```go
 // expand all boxes